Schenng/blank-idea/README.md

 # Introduction #

-This repo serves as my general purpose "Oh this is a great idea, we should make it" starter.
+This repo serves as my general purpose "Oh this is a great idea, we should build it" starter.
 You never know what the next idea will be, but you may as well be ready for it.
-Obviously you should choose the technologies that fit the use case, but this is meant to get the fastest MVP out the door.
+The stack choice is purely based on my experience and may not be the best choice depending on the idea (but we don't know what that is yet).

-## Web Frontend ##
+## Web Frontend

-- create-react-app-2 (w/ typescript)
+#### create-react-app-2 (w/ typescript)
   - axios (promise based HTTP client)
   - redux (application level state)
   - react-router (routing)